Zooz/predator/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Predator and its packages, which are hosted in the [Predator](https://github.com/Zooz/predator) project on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Where to start?
+If you would like to submit a bug report, feature request, or PR we have some guidelines outlined here.
+For any questions feel free to contact us on our [Slack workspace](https://join.slack.com/t/predator-dev/shared_invite/enQtNjgwMzE2NjM3MDcyLTg5YTIwMGQyNjZlMjQ4MDNjOTk5YTkwMWYwNzJkOWFmM2QwOGY0ODc3MDU3MWRkYTAwMjRhMjBhOTM1MzFmMjU).

 ## Submitting a Bug Report
 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Provide the following information when submitting a bug: